Movement Analysis and Treatment for Aerial Artists: The Hanging Athlete (8 hours)

 - Taking a history from a circus performer

-- Overview of injury rates in current literature and experience
+- Overview of injury epidemiology in current literature and clinical experience

 - Observing at a circus school

-- Hanging, Climbing, Inversion variations, Skin the Cat, Front Balance
+- Hanging, Climbing, Front Balance, Inversion variations, Skin the Cat

 - Recognition of common movement dysfunctions with these aerial skills and how they relate to shoulder biomechanics and movement impairments or compensations